Tool execution modes

 - Permissions: Full system access

-- Best for: Web search, code execution, filesystem operations
+- Best for: Web search, code execution, and filesystem operations

 Built-in tools like web_search, run_code, and filesystem execute with privileged access on the Letta server.
 These tools are maintained by Letta and cannot be modified.